The Value of My Private Brazilian Jiu Jitsu Lessons

 4. Some clients request to spar with me so they can either test their current skill level or feel the rush of adrenaline they get when they spar with their instructor.

 NOTE: When I spar with clients, I do so at four (4) different levels.
 These four levels challenge the clients by allowing them to struggle AND experience success.
 This way, my clients get the best experience!
-Now, there are two additional level of sparring I have developed but I don’t use them very often.
+There are two additional level of sparring I have developed but I don’t use them very often.

 5. Some clients ask technical questions, while others ask conceptual/instructor type questions.
-Here is an example of a technical kind of question: “When my opponent is in the high mount position in Jiu Jitsu where their knees are high into my armpits and their belly is pushing down on my face, how do I escape this position?”
+Here is an example of a technical kind of question: “When my opponent is in the high mount position in Brazilian Jiu Jitsu where their knees are high into my armpits and their belly is pushing down on my face, how do I escape this position?”
 Here is an example of a conceptual/instructor kind of question: “What kinds of things do you recommend to help me with students at the bottom and top of the attitude/personality scale?
 In other words, how can I take my aggressive students and turn them down a little so they don’t injure other students so often?
 And, how do I take the softer, more passive, students and turn them up so they can hold their own against those who are equally skilled?”

 6. And, some clients just want to talk.
 I have had lessons where clients have paid me to just listen to them.
 Some have talked for thirty to forty minutes.
 Others have talked for sixty to seventy minutes.
 And some have talked for hours.
 As a matter of fact, one client talked for a little over eight hours.
 What do I do when my clients want to talk?
 I don’t say a word or give any advice – unless of course, they ask me for input.
 Instead, I just listen!